 However, it is important to do your research before committing, as not all TEFL internships are created equally.
 Some will pay you a lot more money but may not include accommodation or be in an expensive country.
 Others may pay a small amount of money but be in a country with comparatively low living costs.
 This can have a big impact on how far your money goes.

-If money isn’t a concern and you want to do something charitable, there are always volunteer TEFL teaching internships where you can start teaching English abroad.
+If money isn’t a concern and you want to do something charitable, there are always volunteer TEFL teaching internships where you can get volunteer experience and start teaching English abroad.

 Is it a paid TEFL internship?